-Your "Ideal Weight" Isn't What You Think
+Your 'Ideal Weight' Isn't What You Think

 How to Find Your Ideal Weight

-Your ideal weight is whatever weight you reach, when you are mindfully nourishing yourself with food and movement that you actually enjoy, and fulling engaging in your life.
+Your ideal weight is whatever weight you reach, when you are mindfully nourishing yourself with food and movement that you actually enjoy, and fully engaging in your life.

 Here are a few things that could help you to determine if you have a healthy relationship to food and your body: